flashbots/flashbots-docs/docs/flashbots-protect/api/quick-start.md

 ---

 ## Flashbots Protect API

 The Flashbots Protect API provides a simple way for developers to integrate Flashbots into their dApps.

 Currently the API supports two ways to connect and send transactions:

 - **JSON RPC**: HTTP requests sent to the Protect API JSON RPC endpoint at `https://protection.flashbots.net/v1/rpc`
-- **Websockets SDK**: use an SDK to send transactions to the Protect API websocket endpoints at `wss://protection.flashbots.net/v1/ws`
+- **Websockets**: use socket.io to send transactions to the Protect API websocket endpoints at `wss://protection.flashbots.net/v1/ws`

 In either case the Flashbots Protect API will take your transactions and handle their submission to Flashbots, repeatedly submitting each block and monitoring for their inclusion.